future timeline technology singularity humanity predictions events 2020 2050 2100

 The Space Shuttle fleet is retired

-This year sees the last of the Space Shuttle missions to the International Space Station and the subsequent retirement of the fleet.
-Two private companies - SpaceX and Orbital Sciences Corporation - will take over the remaining work, using cheaper disposable rockets.
-These will provide cargo delivery flights to the ISS up to 2016.
+This year saw the last of the Space Shuttle missions to the International Space Station and the subsequent retirement of the fleet.
+Two private companies – SpaceX and Orbital Sciences Corporation – took over the remaining work, using cheaper disposable rockets.
+These would provide cargo delivery to the ISS up to 2016.

 space shuttle retired 2010